greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos-win-client.html.md

 You must configure Kerberos on the Windows client to authenticate with Greenplum Database:

-1. Copy the Kerberos configuration file `/etc/krb5.conf` from the Greenplum Database master to the Windows system, rename it to `krb5.ini`, and place it in the default Kerberos location on the Windows system, `C:\ProgramData\MIT\Kerberos5\krb5.ini`.
+1. Copy the Kerberos configuration file `/etc/krb5.conf` from the Greenplum Database coordinator to the Windows system, rename it to `krb5.ini`, and place it in the default Kerberos location on the Windows system, `C:\ProgramData\MIT\Kerberos5\krb5.ini`.
 This directory may be hidden.
 This step requires administrative privileges on the Windows client system.
 You may also choose to place the `/etc/krb5.ini` file in a custom location.
 If you choose to do this, you must configure and set a system environment variable named `KRB5_CONFIG` to the custom location.
 2. Locate the `[libdefaults]` section of the `krb5.ini` file, and remove the entry identifying the location of the Kerberos credentials cache file, `default_ccache_name`.
 This step requires administrative privileges on the Windows client system.

     This is an example configuration file with `default_ccache_name` removed.
 The `[logging]` section is also removed.